ffnord/meshviewer/README.md

 # Deploy

-To deploy the meshviewer on your server, just rsync `build/` into your servers document-home, for example:
+Place your config.json in the `build/` directory.
+Now just copy `build/` into your servers document-home (e.g. /var/www/meshviewer/ or /srv/http/meshviewer/).

-    sudo rsync -av --delete build/ /var/www/meshviewer/

 # Contribution Policy